 - a.
-If the SRCR receives an allegation directly from a complainant, it will ask the complainant to provide the information in writing to the Institution where the researcher involved is currently employed, enrolled as a student or has a formal association, with a copy to the SRCR concerned, with a copy to the relevant Agency.
-Anonymous allegations sent directly to the SRCR will be forwarded to the Institution for action in accordance with its statement on anonymous allegations. - b.
-Following receipt of an allegation, if the matter involves Agency funding and an alleged breach of an Agency policy, the SRCR will follow-up as needed with the complainant, the Institution and other parties, subject to applicable laws, including the Privacy Act. - c.
-An Agency may submit their own allegations directly to an Institution, for example, as a result of information obtained through institutional monitoring reviews or its peer review activities.
+If the SRCR receives an allegation directly from a complainant, it will ask the complainant to provide the information in writing to the institution where the researcher involved is currently employed, enrolled as a student or has a formal association, with a copy to the SRCR. - b.
+Following receipt of an allegation, if the matter involves Agency funding and an alleged breach of an Agency policy, the SRCR will follow up as needed with the complainant, the institution and other parties, subject to applicable laws, including the Privacy Act. - c.
+An Agency may submit their own allegations directly to an institution, for example, as a result of information obtained through institutional monitoring reviews or its peer review activities.